L1CH/trusty64-mean/README.md

-Vagrant Box For Mean.io/Mean.js Project
+Vagrant Box For Mean.js Project
 =================
-This is an all-in-one vagrant box for developing mean.io/mean.js projects.
+This is an all-in-one vagrant box for developing mean.js projects.

 ## Read me first
-Always Run Vagrant as **Administrator**
+Always Run Vagrant as **!!!
+Administrator !!!**
 ```
 e.g. open CMD as Administrator, then type any vagrant commands
 ```